 Lee Vanderwell, a 60-year-old welder turned miner, expressed what many of the onlooking miners seemed to be thinking.
 "Everyone's entitled to their opinion", he said, "but we're entitled to earn a living.
 If there were an alternative [to burning coal], I'd be all for it but nuclear is not an alternative."

 After a while, the mine workers asked me to leave and offered me a lift the the mine's main entrance, where, it turned out, activists had blockaded the road.
 They had locked themselves together with concrete filled drainage pipes and were holding a banner across the road.

 "Firstly we want to stop coal getting in and out of the site and this is the only site entrance... this site is a huge source of the UK's carbon emissions.
-We need to keep 80 percent of current known reserves of fossil fuels in the ground if we want to have a safe, livable planet.
-That means no new coal mines, no more burning coal and phasing out coal by 2023," Ellen, who was locked into an arm tube, said.
+We need to keep 80 per cent of current known reserves of fossil fuels in the ground if we want to have a safe, liveable planet.
+That means no new coal mines, no more burning coal and phasing out coal by 2023," Ellen, who was locked into an arm tube said.